TejasViswa/236A-LP-Project/README.md

 ## Prerequisites:
 - Python environment with python version 3.0 or higher
-- iPython IDE like Jupyter Labs, Jupyter Notebook, etc
+- (Optional) iPython IDE like Jupyter Labs, Jupyter Notebook, etc
 - Numpy Module (Run these exact commands on the command prompt of the specific environment[eg:anaconda terminal if applicable])
   - `pip install numpy`
 - pandas Module